christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=1\textwidth]{images/multi-raft-follower-fails.pdf}
-  \caption{Rebalancing in the event of a node failure that leads to a raft group with too few replicas, while the leader stays intact. a) A fault makes a node crash (fail-stop).
+  \caption[Rebalancing in the event of a follower failure]{Rebalancing in the event of a node failure that leads to a raft group with too few replicas, while the leader stays intact. a) A fault makes a node crash (fail-stop).
 The meta quorum detects this crash and notifies the leader of this group. b) The leader requests a membership change from the meta quorum.
 The quorum selects a node based on balancing rules and triggers a network reconfiguration.
 The node is added as a new follower to the group.
 The leader then installs the current state snapshot on this new follower replica.}
   \label{fig:multi-raft-follower-fails}
 \end{figure}